 These vegan apple cinnamon muffins are made with homemade applesauce and lots of juicy and chunky apples.
-Full of lovely flavour and warm and cosy aroma of cinnamon.
+Full of lovely apple flavour and warm and cosy aroma of cinnamon.
 They are easy to make, refined sugar free, fluffy, juicy, soft, and of course, so delicious.
-Great as a healthier option for your breakfast and snack.

-I have a fruit bowl I keep my fruits in, and I always make sure that there are a few apples in it for whenever I get peckish during work.
-Apple is one of my favourite snacks to eat as well as an ingredient for baking, so I had to make something with them, and voila!
-I made some amazing apple cinnamon muffins!
+Apple is one of my favourite snacks as well as an ingredient for baking, so I had to make something with them, so I made these amazing vegan apple cinnamon muffins!
 They are sooo good.
 I drizzled some of my homemade caramel sauce and it was delish as a dessert!

-If you like my raspberry muffins or blueberry muffins, you will love this recipe.
-I wanted to make this recipe healthier than regular apple muffins out there, with as much juicy apples as possible in the muffins.
-To achive it I made it refined sugar free and wholesome with applesauce.
+I wanted to make this recipe more wholesome than regular apple muffins out there, with as many juicy apples as possible in the muffins.
+To achieve it I made it refined sugar-free and wholesome with applesauce.
 They are so soft and moist yet fluffy and full of lovely autumny cinnamon flavour.
 This homemade apple muffin recipe is perfect for breakfast and as a little snack!

 Ingredients and substitutions

-The base of this muffin recipe is plain flour.
+Plain flour: The base of this muffin recipe is plain flour.
 I chose it as the base as it gives me the best fluffy texture and it rises very well.
-You can possibly substitute for gluten-free flour mix or rice flour if you want to make this recipe gluten-free.
+You can possibly substitute for 1:1 gluten-free flour mix if you want to make this recipe gluten-free.

-I used part wholemeal flour in this recipe to make it a little more wholesome and healthier.
+Wholemeal flour: I used part wholemeal flour in this recipe to make it a little more wholesome.
 I love how wholemeal flour gives baked goods a lovely nutty flavour.
 However, it’s a little more difficult to rise your baked goods with wholemeal flour than regular plain flour because it has bran.
-Let’s talk a little more into this!
+Let’s talk a little more about this!

 In baking, gluten in flour is very important as it makes sure that your baked goods have good structure and rise well, but the bran part of wholemeal flour has no gluten.
 For instance, 100g of wholemeal flour has less gluten content than the same amount of regular plain flour.
 Because of this, baked goods made with just wholemeal flour tend to be denser and less fluffy.